coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 enhancement when used.
 (Treat shuriken as projectiles, rather than thrown weapons, for the purpose of this power.)

-You can't manifest this power on most natural weapons, including a psychic warrior's claw strike.
+You can’t manifest this power on most natural weapons, including a psychic warrior’s claw strike.
 This power does work on a weapon brought into being by the *graft weapon* power.

-**Augment:** If you spend 4 additional power points, this power's duration increases to 1 hour per level.
+**Augment:** If you spend 4 additional power points, this power’s duration increases to 1 hour per level.

-In addition, for every 4 additional power points you spend, this power improves the weapon's enhancement bonus on attack rolls and damage rolls by 1.
+In addition, for every 4 additional power points you spend, this power improves the weapon’s enhancement bonus on attack rolls and damage rolls by 1.

 ## Microcosm